jcborges/DeepStack/README.md

 ## Stacking
 Stacking is based on training a Meta-Learner on top of pre-trained Base-Learners.
 DeepStack offers an interface to fit the Meta-Learner on the predictions of the Base-Learners.
-In the following an Example based on top of a pre-trained Keras Models:
+In the following an Example based on top of pre-trained Keras Models (there is also an interface for generic models):

 ![](./Stacking.png)